polysyllabic/chaos/README.md

 can be multiple configuration files for a single game to support variations that only exist on certain platforms.
 For example, the original version of _The Last of Us: Part II_ has a slightly different menu layout than the remastered version, and the PC version of the game has still further differences.
+Even for the same game, there are certain mods that can only run on specific platforms.
+For example, the 30fps mod is only available if you are playing the original version of TLOU2 on a PS5.
 Make sure you pick the right version.

 If you've loaded a game previously, TCC will try to load the same game automatically, so you only need to select a new game if you want to switch.